pompan129/database-practice/FundamentalSQLCommands.md

 >3.
 What are some of the data types that can be used in tables?
 Give a real-world example of each type.
 - __integer__: Whole numbers.
 Could be used to store the enrollment in a class or inventory numbers for a small business.
 - __decimal__: A floating point number with a precision specified by the user.
-Could be used to store dollar amounts or say temperature data to a needed dprecision.
+Could be used to store dollar amounts or say temperature data to a needed precision.
 - __varchar__: character data. could be used to store a person's name or maybe a job title.
 -__timestamp__: Both date and time.
 You could record flight times for an airport.